Skip to Content

 Nightjar perched on a tree branch

-Nightjars are nocturnal birds known for their exceptional camouflage and are predominantly insectivores, capturing prey like moths and flies mid-flight.
-This bird family, Caprimulgidae, spans various continents, including North and South America.
+Nightjars are nocturnal birds known for their exceptional camouflage.
+They are predominantly insectivores, capturing prey like moths and flies mid-flight.
+The Caprimulgidae bird family spans various continents, including North and South America.
 Adapted to twilight living, nightjars exhibit muted plumage mirroring the woodland habitats they frequent.

 Diet: